aurangzaib/CarND-Vehicle-Detection/writeup_template.md

 - Implement a sliding-window technique with HOG sub-sampling and use the trained classifier to search for vehicles in images by predicitng the labels for each feature.

-- Create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+- Create a heat map of recurring detections.

-- Estimate a bounding box for vehicles detected.
+- Remove False Positives and Update the bounding boxes for vehicles detected.

 [//]: # (Image References)
 [image1]: ./examples/car_not_car.png